MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ------------------------------ -->
 #### Completed project

-Unlike some of the other tutorials, there isn't a completed version of this Getting Started tutorial in the WebView2Samples repo.
+There's a completed version of this Getting Started tutorial in the WebView2Samples repo.
+You can use the completed solution as a baseline to add more WebView2 code and other features.

 <!-- A completed version of this tutorial project is available in the **WebView2Samples** repo:
 *  Sample name: **__**
 *  Repo directory: [__](__)